 How can I maintain motivation during a 60-day Japanese study plan

-To maintain motivation during a 60-day Japanese study plan, several strategies can help sustain your drive and make your learning effective:
+To maintain motivation during a 60-day Japanese study plan, several strategies can help sustain your drive and make your learning effective.
+The key is to balance clear goal-setting, engaging methods, and regular self-reflection to keep progress meaningful and visible.

 Set Clear, Achievable Goals